1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ---

 **Settings (URL command: /C):**
 It shows an overview of certain functions that have been set.
-You get a quick overview of the readonly or read/write state of the adapter, about parameters that are set to log, protected GPIO pins and so on.
+You get a quick overview of the bus type, the address, the readonly or read/write state of the adapter, about parameters that are set to log, protected GPIO pins and so on.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/webinterface_config-settings.png">

 ---

 **URL commands:**
 This button leads to the chapter "Cheatsheet URL Commands" in the manual, where the URL commands are listed in a short overview.
+Internetaccess needed.

 ---

 **Manual:**
 This button leads to the table of content of the manual.
+Internetaccess needed.

 ---

 **FAQ:**
 This button leads to the chapter "FAQ" in the manual.
+Internetaccess needed.

 ---